Every child in school, and learning

 Investment in Education

-As of 2016, Iraq’s national budget allocated less than 6% of its national budget to the education sector, placing Iraq at the bottom rank of Middle East countries.
+Iraq’s national budget has in the past years allocated less than 6% of its national budget to the education sector, placing Iraq at the bottom rank of Middle East countries.

 Years of conflict have weakened the capacity of the Iraqi government to deliver quality education services for all.
 Violence, damage to infrastructure and mass displacement of children and families have disrupted the provision of education services.

 The Government of Iraq has given priority to the decentralisation of service delivery, including education.
 The capacity of education departments at the governorate level need to be boosted in order for them to oversee the implementation of education policies and plans, the recruitment and management of human resources, the supervision of schools, and the management of educational infrastructure.

 UNICEF is supporting the MoE in its implementation of the Accelerated Learning Programme (ALP) for out of school children and pupils who need extra classes to make up for years they spent out of school

 Through e-learning, UNICEF is also meeting the education needs of Syrian refugee children.
 In the Southern Governorates UNICEF continues to expand access to schools, especially for girls, in areas where there are no schools.

 Quality learning is critical to undoing many of the negative impacts of conflict and violence Children must not only be in school, they also need to have the right conditions in place to enable them to learn.